maxharris9/datepicker-test/README.md

 This app demonstrates the maxharris9:datepicker package.

 ## Installation
-I'm waiting a little while (for better CSS and complete unit tests) to push these packages up to the meteor server.
+I'm waiting a little while (for better CSS and complete unit tests) to push these packages up to the public meteor package server.
 In the meantime, you'll have to work a little harder to use this:

 	git clone https://github.com/maxharris9/maxharris9-template-instance-utils.git
 	git clone https://github.com/maxharris9/maxharris9-datepicker.git